 At St. Francis of Assisi, funds have been allocated as follows:

-- Additional support staff – all classes now have at least one full time teaching assistant and some have more, where particular children need additional help and support.
+- Additional support staff – all classes now have at least one full time teaching assistant and some of our classes have more, where particular children need additional help and support.
 This is the main use of funding.

 - Increase in specialist, experienced support, such as an experienced teaching assistant to support those children needing more focused help learning English and behaviour support 1:1 where required.